2004 MA Harvard University, (Sociology)

 Greek Americans: Struggle and Success (third edition).
 Transactions Publishers.
 2014.

-A complete CV can be found at http://petermoskos.com/CV.html
+A complete CV can be found on his website at https://petermoskos.com/cv/